QuentinRa/blog.quentinra.dev/cybersecurity/discovery/nmap/index.md

 **Option `--reason`**

-You can ask nmap to give the reason as to why a port is identified as "xxx".
-This will add a column "REASON" in the result, that is usually present by default (at least on Kali).
+You can ask nmap to give the reason why a port is identified as "xxx".
+This will add a column "REASON" in the result, which is usually present by default (at least on Kali).

 </div><div>